AntonioLeskur/AntonioLeskur/README.md

 My journey into programming began with a deep curiosity about technology, which quickly turned into a passion.
 I have completed the Education Program for Acquiring Partial Qualification as a Python Developer at Algebra University College, where I gained solid experience in Python programming.
 Additionally, I’ve completed The Complete SQL Bootcamp (PostgreSQL) and The Git & GitHub Bootcamp on Udemy, further strengthening my technical skills.<br></p>

 <p>🌐 Web Development and API Skills:<br>
 I am proficient in Python and have hands-on experience with web development using HTML, CSS, and Jinja.
-My skills extend to building web applications with Flask and developing REST APIs, allowing me to create dynamic, responsive, and data-driven applications.<br></p>
+My skills extend to building web applications with Flask, Django and developing REST APIs, allowing me to create dynamic, responsive, and data-driven applications.<br></p>

 <p>💡 Eager to Learn and Grow in IT:<br>
 Although I am at the beginning of my IT career, I bring a high level of enthusiasm, dedication, and a strong foundation in programming.
 I am actively seeking opportunities to apply my skills, learn from experienced developers, and contribute to meaningful projects.<br></p>